OpenPecha/toolkit-v2/README.md

 **Toolkit V2** is the second version of the existing toolkit.

-A Python package designed for working with annotations within the **PechaData** framework.
-PechaData is a GitHub repository that houses data in a distinct format called STAM.
+A Python package designed for working with annotations within the **Openpecha** framework.
+Openpecha houses data in a distinct format called STAM.

 **The Stand-off Text Annotation Model (STAM)** is a data model for stand-off text annotation, where all information related to a text is represented as annotations.